freeCodeCamp/devdocs/README.md

 ## Quick Start

-Unless you wish to contribute to the project, I recommend using the hosted version at [devdocs.io](https://devdocs.io).
+Unless you wish to contribute to the project, we recommend using the hosted version at [devdocs.io](https://devdocs.io).
 It's up-to-date and works offline out-of-the-box.

 DevDocs is made of two pieces: a Ruby scraper that generates the documentation and metadata, and a JavaScript app powered by a small Sinatra app.